ROYSTON FOLK CLUB @ THE PLOUGH SHEPRETH

 PREPARED WITH STRINGENT COVID 19 PROCEEDURES

 Nick, Amanda and the fabulous team at The Plough Shepreth welcomed Royston Folk Club to hold a Sunday afternoon post covid shutdowns LIVE Showcase

 on Sunday 27th September

 The Plough holds VERY regular LIVE MUSIC events and regular nights

 Open from 12:00 noon

-FOOD – from 12:00 serving roast dinners in giant yorkshire puds …. and throughout the afternoon and evening “Dirty fries” and “Dirty Donuts” (Dirty Fries always a few choices of meat and sauce or veggie option over twice fried fries YUMMY … Followed by Dirty Donut balls with a choice of toppings oh very NAUGHTY) all delivered to the table along with your drinks.
+FOOD – was served including roast dinners in giant yorkshire puds …. and throughout the afternoon and evening “Dirty fries” and “Dirty Donuts” (Dirty Fries always a few choices of meat and sauce or veggie option over twice fried fries YUMMY … Followed by Dirty Donut balls with a choice of toppings oh very NAUGHTY) all delivered to the table along with your drinks.

 80 to 120 people seated, depending on social bubble sizes – socially distanced